datalayer-examples/jupyterlab-extensions-example/docs/dev.md

 ## Develop

+You need NodeJS to build the extension package.
+The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com) that is installed with JupyterLab.
+You may use `yarn` or `npm` in lieu of `jlpm`.

-After these prelimarny steps, you can now effectively develop your extensions.
+After these preliminary steps, you can now effectively develop your extensions.
 For that, rebuild the extension Typescript source after making changes in `shell 1`.

 ```bash
 jlpm build